john-friedman/Personal-CV/readme.md

 ### Education
 UC Berkeley

 Stats Major

 Economics Major

 ### Classes Taken
-Andy Ng ML Sequence
+Andy Ng ML Sequence: Course 1
-Course 1

 ### Various Jobs:
 Research Assistant UCB (Fall 2019 - Present)

 Summer Researcher MIT (Summer 2018, Summer 2019)

 ### Volunteer/unpaid work:
 Covid-19 Policy Alliance (Spring 2020 - Summer 2020)

 Undergraduate Research Apprenticeship Program (Fall 2017 - Fall 2019)

 ### Coding Languages:
 Python - Significant Experience.
 Have written many projects in Python.
 Decent for performance, great for hacking together a GUI.

 R - Significant Experience.
 Have written many projects in R. I find it's often the quickest language to hack something data sciency together in, if performance is not an issue.

 Julia - Minor Experience.
 Julia looks awesome, it feels intuitive and can be extremely fast compared to Python.
 I'm actively looking for an excuse to write something big in this language.

 Octave - Minor Experience.
 I used this for Andy Ng's ML courses.
 I'm not the biggest fan, but it seems nice for matrix multiplication.

 Fish (><>) - I will never touch this.
 Ever.

 ### APIs:
 Google Cloud Vision

 Google Maps

 Dropbox

 FCC

 ### Coding Experience